Nonlinear Shaping in the Picosecond Gap

 \section{Abstract}

 Lightwave pulse shaping in the picosecond regime has remained unaddressed because it resides beyond the limits of state-of-the-art techniques, either due to its inherently narrow spectral content or fundamental speed limitations in electronic devices.
-The so-called picosecond shaping gap hampers progress in ultrafast photoelectronics, health and medical technologies, energy and material sciences, and many other fundamental sciences.
+The so-called picosecond shaping gap hampers progress in all areas correlated with time-modulated light-matter interactions, such as photoelectronics, health and medical technologies, and energy and material sciences.
 We report on a novel nonlinear method to simultaneously frequency-convert and adaptably shape the envelope of light wavepackets in the picosecond regime by balancing spectral engineering and nonlinear conversion in solid-state nonlinear media, without requiring active devices.
-The versatility of our methodology is captured computationally by generating a multitude of temporally shaped pulses via various nonlinear conversion chains and initial conditions.
-Additionally, we experimentally demonstrate this framework by producing picosecond-shaped, ultra-narrowband, near-transform limited pulses from broadband, femtosecond input pulses.
-Our proofs provide an avenue toward arbitrary and programmable lightwave shaping for GHz-to-THz photoelectronic sciences and technologies.
+We capture computationally the versatility of this methodology across a diverse set of nonlinear conversion chains and initial conditions.
+We also provide experimental evidence of this framework producing picosecond-shaped, ultra-narrowband, near-transform limited light pulses from broadband, femtosecond input pulses, paving the way toward programmable lightwave shaping at GHz-to-THz frequencies.